Today’s writing prompt – Gremlins – Daily Post from WordPress

 Oh, and that time, you took just me fishing.
 I was so excited to catch a fish and wanted to show mom and then set it free.
 I cried when we released it, and it went belly up.
 You tried to comfort me and tell me that a seagull would have a great dinner, which just made me cry harder because I had just murdered my first fish.
 I felt very girly at that exact moment.

 Oh, and the time, I ran away from home.
 I don’t remember why, but I got mad at mom when I was about five or six.
 I told her that I was going to run away from home.
 So, she helped me pack.
 She brought out a large brown shopping bag and filled it with a change of clothes, clean socks and underwear, my toothbrush.
 She also included a sandwich and snacks for dinner, and a coat and a small blanket because it was supposed to get cold that night.
 Confusion set in.
 Did my own mother just pack my bags?
 That was not how the situation was supposed to transpire.
-So, I took my little bag and walked down the back stairs and set in a little corner in the backyard while waiting for my dad to come home from work.
+So, I took my little bag and walked down the back stairs and set in a small corner in the backyard while waiting for my dad to come home from work.
 He would know what to do about this current mishap that I found myself in.
 The little girl in me knew that my dad would fix this mess.
 And he did.
 As soon as I heard your car pull into the driveway, I dropped my paper bag, ran to the front yard.
 Once you witnessed my distress, you set down your old metal lunchbox, scooped me up in your arms, and held me close.
 And, you tried not to laugh when I stated, through my tears, that “Mom made me run away.”
 The little girly girl had her hero.

 And you, Dad, had your hands full.
 Mama always said that all four boys put together were easier to raise than me!
 So, looking back, I have to admit, imp was probably the best way to describe your less than angelic baby girl!